ujuadimora-dev/Afrik-kitchen/README.md

 * Home page with restaurant information
 * Home page for Table booking
 * Ability to to view all Menus
+* Ability to view details  of the menu
 * Ability to view Table for Booking
 * Abilitiy to fill form for food ording and event(e.g Parties)